near/NEPs/specs/Standards/SourceMetadata.md

 ## Summary

-The contract metadata is a standard interface that allows auditing and viewing source code for a deployed smart contract.
+The contract source metadata is a standard interface that allows auditing and viewing source code for a deployed smart contract.
 Implementation of this standard is purely optional but is recommended for developers whose contracts are open source.

 ## Motivation